History

 The Van Berkel WA was a successful Dutch development of HansaBrandenburg W.12, of which an example was interned in April 1918.

 Besides Trompenburg, there was no other aircraft manufacturer in the Netherlands at that time.
-The Navy requested, however to "Society for the manufacture of cutting machines, Van Berkel patents and other tools', or, in a shorter way, just 'Van Berkel", to start the production of aircraft and aircraft engines.
+The Navy requested, however to "Society for the manufacture of cutting machines, Van Berkel patents and other tools', or, in a shorter way, just 'Van Berkel",

 'Van Berkel" had thus far been successfully produced several military orders.
 In October 918, a contract for the construction of 35 aircraft was received, initially as a license of the W.12.